awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 Complete the following procedures to install and use dd to initialize a volume\.

-**Note**
+**Important considerations**
-This step may take several minutes up to several hours, depending on your EC2 instance bandwidth, the IOPS provisioned for the volume, and the size of the volume\.
++ Initializing a volume takes from several minutes up to several hours, depending on your EC2 instance bandwidth, the IOPS provisioned for the volume, and the size of the volume\.
++ Incorrect use of dd can easily destroy a volume's data\.
+Be sure to follow this procedure precisely\.

-**Install dd for Windows**
+**To install dd for Windows**

-The dd for Windows program provides a similar experience to the dd program that is commonly available for Linux and Unix systems, and it allows you to initialize Amazon EBS volumes that have been created from snapshots\.
-At the time of this writing, the most recent beta version contains the `/dev/null` virtual device that is required to initialize volumes created from snapshots\.
-Full documentation for the program is available at [http://www\.chrysocome\.net/dd](http://www.chrysocome.net/dd)\.
+The dd for Windows program provides a similar experience to the dd program that is commonly available for Linux and Unix systems, and it enables you to initialize Amazon EBS volumes that have been created from snapshots\.
+The most recent beta versions support the `/dev/null` virtual device\.
+If you install an earlier version, you can use the `nul` virtual device instead\.
+Full documentation is available at [http://www\.chrysocome\.net/dd](http://www.chrysocome.net/dd)\.

 1. Download the most recent binary version of dd for Windows from [http://www\.chrysocome\.net/dd](http://www.chrysocome.net/dd)\.
-You must use version 0\.6 beta 3 or newer to initialize volumes\.

 1. \(Optional\) Create a folder for command line utilities that is easy to locate and remember, such as `C:\bin`\.
 If you already have a designated folder for command line utilities, you can use that folder instead in the following step\.

 1. Unzip the binary package and copy the `dd.exe` file to your command line utilities folder \(for example, `C:\bin`\)\.

-1. Add the command line utilities folder to your Path environment variable so you can execute the programs in that folder from anywhere\.
+1. Add the command line utilities folder to your Path environment variable so you can run the programs in that folder from anywhere\.
-**Important**
-The following steps don't update the environment variables in your current command prompt windows\.
-The command prompt windows that you open after you complete these steps will contain the updates\.
-This is why it's necessary for you to open a new command prompt window to verify that your environment is set up properly\.

    1. Choose **Start**, open the context \(right\-click\) menu for **Computer**, and then choose **Properties**\.